lauraguerrero09/Friss/README.md

 #Overview

-Fraud detection is a .NETCore RESTfull API, that offers 3 controllers with different endpoints and helps to solve the Tecnical challenge assigned by FRISS.
+Fraud detection is a .NETCore RESTfull API, that offers 3 controllers with different endpoints and helps to solve the Tecnical challenge assigned.
 1. PersonController expose a PUTAsync enpoint to store persons in an Azure table storage.
 2. MatchingCalculatorController expose a Matching POST endpoint, to calculate the matching percentage between 2 persons.
 3. DiminutiveController expose 2 endpoinst, PUTAsyn and GETAsyn.